GgnDpSngh/ggndpsngh.github.io/_pages/about.md

 <h2> News</h2>
 <ul>
   <li>
-    30 May 2024: We have released the **first framework** for certifying bias in the output of LLMs.
+    30 May 2024: We have released the <b> first framework </b> for certifying bias in the output of LLMs.
 The code is avaialble on <a href="https://github.com/uiuc-focal-lab/QuaCer-B"> Github </a>.
 A preprint of the work is available on <a href="https://arxiv.org/abs/2405.18780"> Arxiv </a>
   </li>
      <li>
     1 May 2024: 2 papers accepted at <a href="https://icml.cc/Conferences/2024"> ICML'24 </a>